eniac/Flightplan/Wharf/README.md

 file located in the P4 behavioral model repository.

-`start_flightplan_mininet.py` accepts a variety of command line arguments specifying which P4 configuration to load on which of s0, s1, and s2, among other configurations.
+`start_flightplan_mininet.py` accepts a variety of command line arguments specifying which P4 configuration to load on which of s1, s2, and s3 switches among other configurations.

 The full list of arguments can be viewed with: